In the world of coffee, there are hundreds of different podcasts out there.

 1. The coffee podcast

-The Coffee Podcast, hosted by Jesse Hartman, focuses on the current issues surrounding coffee and people.
+The Coffee Podcast, hosted by Jesse Hartman, explores the current issues surrounding coffee and its impact on people.

 Nearly every episode features a conversation with real people who are in the coffee industry, discussing topics such as brewing, sourcing, and roasting coffee.

-The podcast also dives deep into more ethical issues, such as coffee production and long-term sustainability in coffee production.
+The podcast also explores more ethical issues, including coffee production and its long-term sustainability.

-Episodes for this podcast used to be released once weekly, but nowadays, they’re organized into series and released together.
+Episodes for this podcast used to be released weekly, but now they're organized into series and released together.

-One of the more recent series is centered around Coffee Science, focusing on all the ins and outs of how coffee is made and how it affects the body from a cellular level.
+One of the more recent series is centered on Coffee Science, focusing on the ins and outs of how coffee is made and its effects on the body at a cellular level.

-Based out of Portland, Oregon, this podcast features guests from all over the country who bring their coffee expertise to the round table.
+Based in Portland, Oregon, this podcast features guests from all over the country who share their coffee expertise at the round table.

 Coffee Sprudgecast interviews leading restaurateurs, chefs, baristas, bartenders, and cafe owners to get their take on what's happening in the coffee world today.